-- Students enter the building using one of two doors. - Students arriving after 9:30am are considered late and should enter via the Secondary Office to be registered as such. - There is a duty rota for morning break and lunchtime which is made up of teaching and non-teaching staff. - Secondary students except Year 13 are not allowed to leave the school premises during the day unless authorised.
+- Students enter the building using one of two doors. - Students arriving after 9.30 am are considered as late and should enter via the Secondary Office to be registered as late - There is a duty rota for morning break and lunchtime which is made up of teaching and non-teaching staff.